Reasons you need to integrate your WMS and TMS

 Some other benefits of having WMS and TMS aligned are:

-- More constraint-oriented and aware planning to adjust for customer expectations
+- More constraint-oriented and aware planning to adjust to customer expectations

 - Iterative optimization and improvements across all processes